Jean Segura Player Props: Marlins vs. Royals

 Jean Segura At The Plate

-- Segura is batting .191 with three doubles, a triple and 14 walks.
+- Segura has three doubles, a triple and 15 walks while hitting .193.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.